enesbasbug/healthcare_advisor_using_images_and_gpt4/README.md

 # Healthcare advisor using GPT4

-- You should have an API key provided from **OpenAI** that **allows** you to execute prompts with "_gpt-4-vision-preview_".
+- Obtain an API key from OpenAI to enable the execution of prompts with "gpt-4-vision-preview".
-- You can choose the language for the output that will be generated in; English, Turkish and Italian
+- Select your preferred language for the generated output: English, Turkish, or Italian.
-- You should upload your medical image that you'd like to receive feedback about, it might be a disease, anomalies or health issues.
+- Upload the medical image you wish to receive feedback on, whether it's related to a disease, anomalies, or health issues.
-- Finally, press the button written Analyze and wait for the response.
+- Lastly, click the Analyze button and patiently await the response.

-Here are example of these three languages; English, Turkish and Italian
+Examples in English, Turkish, and Italian are provided below.

 #